serverless/serverless/docs/providers/aws/events/event-bridge.md

 The [EventBridge](https://aws.amazon.com/eventbridge/) makes it possible to connect applications using data from external sources (e.g. own applications, SaaS) or AWS services.
 The `eventBridge` event types helps setting up AWS Lambda functions to react to events coming in via the EventBridge.

 _Note_: Prior to `2.27.0` version of the Framework, `eventBridge` resources were provisioned with Custom Resources.
 With `2.27.0` an optional support for native CloudFormation was introduced and can be turned on by setting `provider.eventBridge.useCloudFormation: true`.
-It is recommended to migrate to native CloudFormation as it will become a default with v3.
+It is recommended to migrate to native CloudFormation as it's by default with v3.
 It also adds the ability to define `eventBus` with CF intrinsic functions as values.

 ## Setting up a scheduled event